Jamison-Chen/Investment/README.md

 2. Add search bar in the lower section of the page.
 When user types in any thing, try to search and filter any content that has the words entered.

+3. Improve the appearance of the trade record table.

 ### Things that has problem to realize

 1. Draw a graph that describe the fluctuation of the holding-securities' market value.